ionify/about/origin.md

 In 2007, [JSON](https://en.wikipedia.org/wiki/JSON)'s popularity as a web-based data-interchange alternative to [XML](https://en.wikipedia.org/wiki/XML) was rising.
-Michael recognized this💡and was determined to enable fetching & interacting with JSON via [**ajile**](http://ajile.net) to benefit from **ajile**'s cross-domain fetching capability.
-At the time, that capability was unavailable via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching web API:
+Michael recognized this💡and was determined to enable fetching & interacting with JSON as JavaScript via [**ajile**](http://ajile.net) to benefit from **ajile**'s cross-domain fetching capability.
+At the time, cross-domain fetching was unavailable via the popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest) resource-fetching web API: